splunk/observability-workshop/docs/victorops/optional/detector.md

 ![Access Token](../../images/victorops/m7-access-token.png){: .zoom}

-Click the **Copy**{: .label-button .sfx-ui-button} button to copy it you your clipboard, then paste it into the `ACCESS_TOKEN` line of your variables document.
+Click the **Copy**{: .label-button .sfx-ui-button-blue} button to copy it you your clipboard, then paste it into the `ACCESS_TOKEN` line of your variables document.

 === "variables.txt"